Crockett County, Texas

 Crockett County is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 3,098.
 The county seat is Ozona.
 The county was founded in 1875 and later organized in 1891.
-It is named in honor of Davy Crockett, the legendary frontiersman who died at the Battle of the Alamo.
+It is named in honor of Davy Crockett, the frontiersman who died at the Battle of the Alamo.